-Even if you don’t see anyone on the list below whose career field specifically matches your interests, the fabulous thing about a group of established professionals is that they are very well-connected!
+Even if you don’t meet anyone whose career field specifically matches your interests, the fabulous thing about a group of established professionals is that they are very well-connected!
 Likely, they can introduce you to someone in their network who does fit your area of interest.

-Bring your questions and curiosity, and have fun chatting with this group of Logger-friendly professionals!
+Bring your questions and curiosity, and have fun chatting with a group of Logger-friendly professionals!

 Light refreshments will be provided.
 Savvy casual attire is recommended.

 As professionals for 2014 register, brief biographies will will be posted here.

 Thank you to the Puget Sound Parents Council Career Development Committee for partnering with Career and Employment Services to support Puget Sound students.

 “Take time to explore.
 Talk to people about what they do and why they do it and how they got there.”